shashikdm/Theory-of-Computation/README.md

 How to run?

-edit the 'input.txt' file and maintain the syntax as is
+edit the 'input1.dfa' file and maintain the syntax as is

 use command line arguments as follows: python3 DFA_Designer (input text file name) (output binary file name) <br/>